Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: Explainability Metrics

 \section{Explainability Metrics}

-As AI systems grow in complexity, it is increasingly difficult to reason about \emph{why} they make certain decisions.
-Complex predictive algorithms make increasingly high-stakes decisions; however, in order to foster trust in these methods, their underlying decision-making processes need to be better understood.
-This need gives rise to a rich literature on \emph{explaining} AI systems.

-We propose that the AI registry should contain information about AI systems via model explanations.
-Model explanations provides users with specific details on how each of their features, or characteristics, influenced the outcome they received from an AI system.
-These explanations can be generated using popular off-the-shelf methods such as SHAP and LIME \cite{lundberg2017unified,ribeiro2016why}.
-Under more complex data such as text and images, these characteristics could be the words from bodies' of text or pixels respectively.
-In the registry, AI systems should provide local explanations for a provided benchmarking dataset.
+Literature distinguishes between local and global explanations.
+Thus, AI registers could publish local and/or explanations for a provided benchmarking dataset.
 Local explanations provide the influence of features for each individual sample in the dataset, providing an intuitive method to determine if an individual or others similar to them received decisions for the right reasons.
 Explainability methods may also require context data to generate explanations, e.g., SHAP requires data for integrating out features when measuring influence.
 Since we do not assume access to proprietary data from AI manufacturers and we call for even comparisons across AI systems, the provided benchmarking dataset should be used as the context data for these methods.